Nothing gets a pet owner moving faster than the preemptive sounds of their pet preparing to vomit or have diarrhea.

 - Your dog is passing worms in their stool or you see worms in their vomit

-When in doubt, call your vet or an emergency hospital for advice.
+When in doubt, call your veterinarian or an emergency hospital for advice.

 How to Treat Your Dog's Diarrhea at Home